bgamari/ghc-wiki-import/newcomers.md

 - Read up on the steps you are expected to take for [contributing a patch to GHC](working-conventions/fixing-bugs).

+- See also code reviews in [ Phabricator](https://phabricator.haskell.org/differential/).
+You can refer to how they have been fixed.

 ## Less practical advice